AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 // an auxiliary variable for working with annotations var controller = plot.annotations();

-// create an ellipse annotation and configure its hover gap controller.ellipse({
+// create an Ellipse annotation and configure its hover gap controller.ellipse({
     hoverGap: 30
 });